 There are many ways of looking at this data but pie charts provide a clear overview of the characteristic being looked at.
 Each of the pie charts are self-explanatory but a commentary is provided.

 Figure 1 Distribution of prehistoric stone alignments in England, Wales and Scotland.

 The distribution of stone alignments is clustered with large areas having no known examples whilst many are found close together often in upland areas.
 This distribution probably reflects geology and later land-use and it is almost certain that stone alignments were once more widespread.

 The greatest number of stone alignments is of the single row variety whilst a quarter consist of two parallel lines of stones.
 The remaining types are comparatively rare although it is perhaps worth noting that 8% of the class are of the multiple row type which are found mainly in the counties of Caithness and Sutherland in Northern Scotland.
 Combination rows are those which are a different form along part of their length.
 Usually they are mainly single rows, but with a double element.

 Numbers of stones

 Nearly half of the alignments consist of six or less stones.
 These rows are likely to have served a very different purpose to those with fifty or more stones.
 Further information on the numbers of stones found at stone rows can be found here.

 Very short and long alignments account for half of all stone rows.
-The considerable variation in length is a very obvious characteristic of this type of archaeology and supports the idea that the short and long rows are likely to have been built for very different reasons.
+The considerable variation in length is a very obvious characteristic and supports the idea that the short and long rows are likely to have been built for very different reasons.
 Further information on stone row lengths is available here.